Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Introduction

-\red{The non-Cartesian sampling pattern is a collection of continuous points in k-space, so its optimization is amenable to gradient-based methods, though it is also possible to apply derivative-free optimization algorithms \cite{jordan2021automated,scope2022efficient}.}\resp{R1.6, 1.7} To learn a non-Cartesian k-space sampling pattern from image-domain training data \red{using gradient methods}, one may solve an optimization problem involving both the forward model for the MRI system and the image reconstruction method, both of which depend on NUFFT operations.
+Some data-driven optimization methods for non-Cartesian sampling solve an optimization problem involving both forward system models and image reconstruction methods \cite{pilot,aggarwal:20:jmj,wang:22:bjork-tmi}.
+The forward models and reconstruction methods both depend on NUFFT operations.
 In principle, the Fourier transform operation is a continuous function of the k-space sample locations and thus should be applicable to gradient-based optimization methods.
-In practice, the NUFFT ($\mathcal{O}(N \log N)$) is an approximation to the non-uniform discrete Fourier transform (NUDFT, $\mathcal{O}(N^2)$) and that approximation often is implemented using non-differentiable lookup table operations or other interpolation techniques \cite{dale:01:arl,beatty:05:rgr}.
-Such approximations are sufficient for image reconstruction, but are problematic if one attempts to use standard auto-differentiation tools for gradient-based optimization due to efficiency and accuracy.
+In practice, the NUFFT ($\mathcal{O}(N \log N)$ operations) is an approximation to the non-uniform discrete Fourier transform (NUDFT, $\mathcal{O}(N^2)$ operations) and that approximation often is implemented using non-differentiable lookup table operations or other interpolation techniques \cite{dale:01:arl,beatty:05:rgr}.
+Such approximations are sufficient for image reconstruction (forward mode), but have problematic efficiency and accuracy if one attempts to use standard auto-differentiation tools for gradient-based optimization.
 Standard auto-differentiation methods using subgradients can lead to incorrect NUFFT Jacobians.
 They also require prohibitively large amounts of memory for back-propagation through certain algorithm stages such as conjugate gradient (CG) steps that involve NUFFT operations.

-This paper takes an efficient approach that replaces memory-intensive and inaccurate auto-differentiation steps with fast Jacobian approximations that are themselves based on NUFFT operations.
-Notably, the proposed approach requires much lower memory for iterative updates like CG steps.
+This paper proposes an efficient approach that replaces memory-intensive and inaccurate auto-differentiation steps with fast Jacobian approximations that are themselves based on NUFFT operations.
+The proposed approach requires substantially less memory for iterative updates like CG steps.